Approach to the Trauma Patient

 Care in the emergency department rather than emergency care delivered at the accident site is discussed here.
 Evaluation and treatment are done simultaneously, beginning with systems that pose the most immediate threat to life if damaged.
 Attending to dramatic but not deadly injuries (eg, open lower-extremity fracture, finger amputations) before evaluating immediate life threats can be a fatal mistake.
-A helpful mnemonic is A, B, C, D, E. Systems are rapidly examined for serious abnormalities (primary survey); a more detailed examination (secondary survey) is done after the patient is stable.
+A helpful mnemonic is A, B, C, D, E, for Airway, Breathing, Circulation, Disability (neurologic status), and Exposure/Environmental control.
+Systems are rapidly examined for serious abnormalities (primary survey); a more detailed examination (secondary survey) is done after the patient is stable.

 Airway patency is threatened by blood clots, teeth, or foreign bodies in the oropharynx; soft-tissue laxity and posterior retraction of the tongue caused by obtundation (eg, due to head injury, shock, intoxication); and edema or hematoma due to direct neck trauma.
 These obstructions are readily visible on direct inspection of the mouth or neck; having the patient speak can rapidly confirm that the airway is not likely in immediate danger.

 Blood and foreign material are removed by suction or manually.
-Obtunded patients whose airway patency, airway protective mechanisms, oxygenation, or ventilation is in doubt and patients with significant oropharyngeal injury require endotracheal intubation; usually drugs are given for paralysis and sedation before intubation is done.
+Obtunded patients whose airway patency, airway protective mechanisms, oxygenation, or ventilation is in doubt and patients with significant oropharyngeal injury require endotracheal intubation; usually drugs are given for paralysis, and/or/ before intubation is done.
 Multiple tools are available to assist with airway management including extraglottic devices, gum elastic bougie, and video laryngoscopy.
-A CO2 colorimetric device or, preferably, capnography can help confirm proper endotracheal tube placement.
+A carbon dioxide colorimetric device or, preferably, capnography can help confirm proper endotracheal tube placement.

 The chest wall is fully exposed to look for ample chest wall expansion, external signs of trauma, and paradoxical wall motion (ie, retraction of the chest wall on inspiration), which indicates a flail chest.
 The chest wall is palpated for rib fractures and the presence of subcutaneous air (sometimes the only finding in pneumothorax).

 Adequacy of air exchange is usually apparent on auscultation.
 Tension pneumothorax, simple pneumothorax, or hemothorax may cause decreased breath sounds on the affected side.
 Tension pneumothorax may also cause distended neck veins; hypotension and deviation of the trachea to the side opposite the injury are later findings.